zelvid/pealent/README.md

  - **Vegan**: This can be scaled up massively without nuking the environment.
 Also, you know, it's nice not to have to eat animal flesh just to survive.
  - **Total nutrition**: ~~This article says X food causes cancer!~~ ~~Am I getting enough vitamins?~~ ~~I don't think I'm getting enough protein.~~ ~~I keep getting sleepy after lunch.~~ ~~Isn't this fattening?~~ All these food-related problems are solved for you.
  - **High protein**: 150g of protein per day.
 To get this much protein, you'd have to eat 24 ounces of steak or 3 lbs of cottage cheese (2 standard containers).
 High protein helps you feel full throughout the day.
- - **Convenience**: Cooking, washing dishes, waiting in drive thrus—is this really how you want to spend your life?
+ - **Convenience**: Cooking, washing dishes, waiting in drive thrus, walking through grocery stores like an animal searching for feed—is this really how you want to spend your life?
 These chores become no longer a necessity to survive.
 Eating out or cooking becomes a *choice*, something you decide do for pleasure.
 And sometimes you just have better things to do than scrub a nasty pot or fill up the garbage with fast food wrappers.
 But it's up to you.
 At least you can have the *freedom* to choose.

 # How do I use this?